 Don’t take on too much debt in the first place: If you haven’t started college yet or have kids that plan to go to college, it is smart to start planning now.
 Set up a college fund.
 It costs less to save now than pay interest on debt later.
 You can also set up a 529 college fund for your future student.
 The best of these that we’ve found is the UPromise program, which is a credit card that adds money to your 529 account every time you use the card on certain purchases.
 If you are spending money anyway, might as well contribute to your child’s education.
 Here are some other tips on saving money for college.

 Avoid deferring your student loan payments: This is a big one.
 If you are already out of school and making payments on your student loans, don’t be tempted to defer the loans if you can avoid it.
 The longer you defer making payments on the loan, the longer it is going to take to pay it off.
 You can also try to consolidate your loan to drop the interest rate, so you aren’t paying as much in interest.
+The best debt relief companies can help you consolidate or settle your loan debt.
+We take an in-depth look at two of the top-rated companies in our Accredited Debt Relief review and National Debt Relief review.

 Set an end goal and stick to it: Don’t just pay the minimum amount that the lender suggests.
 The longer it takes to pay off your loan, the more interest you are going to be paying.
 Set up a smart goal of when you want to be student debt free and adjust your payments for that goal.
 You’ll end up paying less interest and you can avoid carrying your student debt into retirement with you.